 Sign in for full access to this Freedom Question.

 Our freedom questions contain copyrighted material, so registration is required.
 Signing up is simple and free.

 1971: Pentagon Papers Test Limits of a Free Press

-The New York Times and The Washington Post publish a top-secret study of the Vietnam War over government objections.
+The New York Times publishes a top-secret study of the Vietnam War over government objections.

 Where do you stand on Freedom of Expression?

 Incorporate NewseumED resources in your classroom or enrich your research project with rare, hi-res primary sources.

 Request a class or workshop to get personalized instruction from Newseum Education staff.

 Dive into specially curated collections of primary sources and lessons on civil rights, women's suffrage and more.